 They aren’t normally used unless other antidepressants aren’t suitable, due to the risk of negative interactions with some foods.
 If you are prescribed this type of antidepressant, you have to stick to a strict diet.

-We have only looked at the most common antidepressants, there are 26 types licensed for use in the UK.
+We have only looked at the most common antidepressants, there are 26 types licenced for use in the UK.
 These work in a different way to the types we have looked at and maybe more suitable for specific patient needs.

 If you are not inclined to starting a course of medication or opening up to another person about your issues, there are plenty of alternative therapies for you to consider.
 Among these are:

 There is some evidence that acupuncture has a beneficial effect on depression in some patients.
 The evidence isn't conclusive, however.

 Acupuncture involves sticking needles into the skin which stimulates nerves that can lead to the release of endorphins, a natural pain relief mechanism.

 Through meditation, it is possible to achieve better focus, letting you avoid negative thoughts that may have triggered depression.
 Meditation is used to realise you are experiencing negative thinking without having to act on those thoughts.